 "Hi, I’m Kayona, and I'm a multi-hyphenate artist and fledgling entrepreneur from Washington, DC.
 Ever since I was a little kid, I’ve had an incredible vision for my life—to use my artistic talents to do great things in this world, like inspire, entertain, enlighten, and serve others."

-Hailing from our nation’s capital, Kayona Ebony Brown is a multi-hyphenate storyteller who grew up in a home that nurtured her eccentricities and unexpected interests of a girl.
-Thus, she gives fuel to female-driven vehicles, emphasizing existential undertones, putting unusual or unpredictable women at the wheel.
+Hailing from our nation’s capital, Kayona is a multi-hyphenate storyteller who grew up in a home that nurtured her eccentricities and unexpected interests of a girl.
+Thus, she rejected the presumed path of a Washingtonian (government work) in favor of art, Kayona started in entertainment as a radio DJ, which led to running her own indie record label.

 "Hi, I’m Kayona, and I'm a multi-hyphenate artist and fledgling entrepreneur from Washington, DC.
 Ever since I was a little kid, I’ve had an incredible vision for my life—to use my artistic talents to do great things in this world, like inspire, entertain, enlighten, and serve others."

-Hailing from our nation’s capital, Kayona Ebony Brown is a multi-hyphenate storyteller who grew up in a home that nurtured her eccentricities and unexpected interests of a girl.
-Thus, she gives fuel to female-driven vehicles, emphasizing existential undertones, putting unusual or unpredictable women at the wheel.
+Hailing from our nation’s capital, Kayona is a multi-hyphenate storyteller who grew up in a home that nurtured her eccentricities and unexpected interests of a girl.
+Thus, she rejected the presumed path of a Washingtonian (government work) in favor of art, Kayona started in entertainment as a radio DJ, which led to running her own indie record label.

 2015 was one of the most difficult years of my life, but every night for that entire summer before I went to sleep, I would listen to Elizabeth Gilbert’s TED Talk where she emphasized the importance of “finding your way back home.”